 Our editorial planning software in action

-Under the name Plan.R, German broadcaster WDR uses our AI-based tool Newsmind Stories to plan topics efficiently and across all channels – i.e. for television, radio and social media.
+Under the name Plan.R, WDR uses our AI-based Newsmind Stories software to plan topics efficiently and across channels – i.e. for television, radio and social media.

 Editorial planning – our conclusion